Should I Get a Dyslexia Assessment? Understanding the Benefits

 Access to appropriate support

-A diagnostic report can allow schools, universities or employers to put appropriate adjustments in place.
-This might include exam access arrangements, assistive technology, or specialist teaching.
+A diagnostic report helps schools, universities, or employers put suitable adjustments in place, such as exam access arrangements, assistive technology, or specialist teaching.

 Greater self-understanding

-Many individuals describe a sense of relief when they understand why reading, spelling or written tasks have been difficult.
-Knowing the reason can reduce self-doubt and frustration.
+Many people feel relief when they understand why reading, spelling, or writing tasks have been difficult.
+Clarity reduces frustration and self-doubt.

 Earlier and more targeted support for children